R3mmurd/Gale/README.md

 # Gale

-Collection of some reusable codes to make games by using pygame.
+Collection of reusable codes to ease your life when building games with Python and Pygame.

-## Gale Modules
+## Modules

  - `gale.animation`: Contains the class `Animation`.
  - `gale.frames`: Contains a util function to generate rectangle frames from a sprite sheet.